idotem/stock_prediction_app/README.md

    ```bash
    npm install
    ```
-3. You need to copy the generated **.parquet** files that are in _graphrag-10k/output_ folder after indexing of documents to the graphrag-visualizer/public/artifacts folder. _(You need to do this after adding new documents to the graph)_
+3. You need to copy the generated **.parquet** files that are in _graphrag-10k/output_ folder to the graphrag-visualizer/public/artifacts folder. _(You need to do this every time after indexing the graphrag)_
 4. Start the server:
    ```bash
    npm start